wp-plugins/stout-google-calendar/readme.txt

 == Upgrade Notice ==

+= 1.2.0 - 2011-02-22 =
+*		Use WP_Http class to retrieve calendar from Google.
+Replaces previous cURL/fopen logic embedded in gcalendar-wrapper.php script.
+*		Added internationalization and French translation.
+Thanks to Bastien Durand for setting this up and translating to French.
+*		No longer updating plugin via the register_activation_hook() function.

 = 1.1.01 - 2011-02-05 =
 *		Bug Fix: Fixed issue of calendar not displaying when percentage specified for bubble width